-This program is authorized by Section 340E of the Public Health Service Act as amended by the Children's Hospital GME Support Reauthorization Act of 2013.
+This program is authorized by Section 340E of the Public Health Service Act, as most recently amended by the Children's Hospital GME Support Reauthorization Act of 2013.
 In 1999, Congress addressed the difference of explicit GME funding between freestanding children's teaching hospitals and other teaching hospitals by passing the Healthcare Research and Quality Act, which established the CHGME Payment Program.
 There have been several amendments, and in April 2014, Congress reauthorized the CHGME Payment Program for a period of five years, expanding eligibility to include certain hospitals (see Section III.
 Eligibility Information).

-The CHGME Payment Program supports the vision, mission, and goals of HRSA as well as those of BHW.
-HRSA's mission is to improve health and achieve health equity through access to quality services, a skilled health workforce, and innovative programs.
-BHW improves the health of underserved and vulnerable populations by strengthening the health workforce and connecting skilled professionals to communities in need.
-BHW oversees several grant programs that support the placement of providers, provide financial support to students in health professions programs, provide continuing education to current health professionals, and foster the development of curricula that promote quality health care.
+The CHGME Payment Program supports HRSA's mission to improve health and achieve health equity through access to quality services, a skilled health workforce, and innovative programs.
+HRSA improves the health of underserved and vulnerable populations by strengthening the health workforce and connecting skilled professionals to communities in need.
+HRSA oversees several grant programs that support the placement of providers, provide financial support to students in health professions programs, provide continuing education to current health professionals, and foster the development of curricula that promote quality health care.

-The nearly 60 freestanding children's teaching hospitals across the country train about 30 percent of the nation's pediatricians, nearly half of all pediatric sub-specialists, and provide valuable training for physicians in many other specialties.
-These are the physicians who care for America's youngest population - its children.
-Representing about 1 percent of all short-term acute care hospitals, these hospitals provide almost 50 percent of the patient care to low-income children, including those covered by Medicaid and those who are uninsured.
-In addition, these hospitals are regional and national referral centers for critically ill children, often serving as the only source of care for many critical pediatric services.
-More than 75 percent of inpatient care at children's hospitals is devoted to children with one or more chronic conditions.
-This program provides the funding needed to support children's hospitals in providing residency training.2
+The nearly 60 freestanding children's teaching hospitals across the country train about 48 percent of all pediatric residents and 53 percent of pediatric specialists training in the U.S. annually, and provide valuable training for physicians in many other specialties.1 These are the physicians who care for America's youngest population - its children.
+Representing about 1 percent of all short-term acute care hospitals, these hospitals provide almost 50 percent of the patient care to low-income children, including those covered by Medicaid and those who are uninsured.^{2,3} In addition, these hospitals are regional and national referral centers for critically ill children, often serving as the only source of care for many critical pediatric services.
+Freestanding children's hospitals provide care to a large percentage of children with medical complexity (CMC) and more than one-third of hospitalizations at freestanding children's hospitals were for CMC compared to one-in-five at general hospitals.4 This program provides the funding needed to support children's hospitals in providing residency training.5